-A CAF, blended or not with SAF, can come into contact with incidental materials or water during manufacture and distribution.
-Appropriate control of standard values must therefore be undertaken at manufacturing locations, and distribution and storage facilities to maintain product integrity and detect any contamination, as indicated in Figures 5-4 to 5-6 for CAF.
+Aviation fuel, whether blended or not with SAF, can come into contact with incidental materials or water during manufacture and distribution.
+Appropriate control of standard values must therefore be undertaken at manufacturing locations, and distribution and storage facilities to maintain product integrity and detect any contamination, as indicated in Figures 5-4 to 5-6.

-Exactly the same procedures, monitoring the same properties, must be followed for the CAF blended with SAF.
-In summary, the only difference is that the SAF must be certified according to ASTM D7566 at the point where they are blended with CAF.
+Exactly the same procedures, monitoring the same properties, must be followed for the fuel blended with SAF.
+In summary, the only difference is that the SAF must be certified according to ASTM D7566 at the point where they are blended.
 Under these conditions, blends using SAF can be distributed and used as conventional ones.